wavemaker/docs/learn/using-navigation-action/index.md

 Showcases:

-- how navigation to different pages can be done using Navigation variables which are referred to as call variables.
+- Showcases how navigation to different pages can be done using Navigation variables which are referred to as call variables.
-- data has to be shared between pages, we can do so by using Page Params which can be passed using Navigation Variables.
+- When data has to be shared between pages, we can do so by using Page Params which can be passed using Navigation Variables.

 <iframe width="708" height="560" src="https://docs.google.com/presentation/d/e/2PACX-1vSg5PwQtN5pAHAV3kixOBFSNG2MnVsTRMp4VfEr73r8SEaK6dK9coOVoyy0QxoG62GGbdUER3vgDIqN/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" allowfullscreen="allowfullscreen" mozallowfullscreen="mozallowfullscreen" webkitallowfullscreen="webkitallowfullscreen"></iframe>

-Usage
+Variable Usage

 - [1\.
 How to use Filter in Live Variables](/learn/how-tos/using-filter-conditions-variable/)
 - [2\.
 How to use Live Variable APIs](/learn/how-tos/using-live-variable-apis/)